deutranium/deutranium.github.io/content/about/_index.md

 Given enough food and time, I also enjoy making seemingly random tools out of boredom/utility.
 Check out [this](https://deutranium.github.io/Japanese-Practice/) if you want to learn [Hiragana](https://en.wikipedia.org/wiki/Hiragana), or [this](https://github.com/deutranium/WhatsApp-desktop-app) if you want a WhatsApp desktop app for Linux.

-I made this website to help my recruiting journey, but even otherwise, here you go!
+Initially, I made this website to help with my recruiting journey, but even otherwise, here you go!

 **Linkedin:** [https://www.linkedin.com/in/kshitijaa-jaglan/](https://www.linkedin.com/in/kshitijaa-jaglan/) \
 **Github:** [https://github.com/deutranium/](https://github.com/deutranium/) \